sangkeun00/sangkeun00.github.io/index.md

 # Sang Choe

 ## Background
-I am a second-year CS PhD student in Language Technologies Institute at Carnegie Mellon University, and fortunate to be advised by <a href="http://www.cs.cmu.edu/~epxing/">Prof. Eric Xing</a>.
+I am a second-year CS PhD student in Language Technologies Institute at Carnegie Mellon University (CMU), and fortunate to be advised by <a href="http://www.cs.cmu.edu/~epxing/">Prof. Eric Xing</a>.
 Previously, I completed my MS in computer science at CMU under the guidance of <a href="https://www.cs.cmu.edu/~jgc/">Prof. Jaime Carbonell</a>.
 Prior to CMU, I earned BS in Electrical Engineering and Mathematics from Seoul National University.

-My research interests are broadly in <font color="ffaa17">systems/applications for AutoML and meta-learning</font>.
+My research interests are in *multilevel optimization (MLO) or generalized meta-learning*.
+More specifically, I am currently working on:
+- &#128006;&nbsp;&nbsp;developing an automatic differentiation engine for MLO
+- &#128006;&nbsp;&nbsp;developing/implementing distributed training and memory optimizing techniques for large-scale MLO
+- &#128006;&nbsp;&nbsp;MLO applications including AutoML, modular ML, and reinforcement learning.

 <!--<a href="sangkeuc@cs.cmu.edu">sangkeuc@cs.cmu.edu</a>-->